Pecan Marzipan Truffles

 Truffles

-- Balls - Take a small tablespoon size piece of marzipan and roll it into ball smooth ball.
-Set aside
+- Balls – Take a small tablespoon-sized piece of marzipan and roll it into a smooth ball.
+Set aside.

-- Melt Chocolate - Break the chocolate into small pieces and melt in a double-boiler or microwave at 50% power until smooth.
-Add one to 2 tablespoon cooking oil to make it pouring consistency.
+- Melt Chocolate – Break the chocolate into small pieces and melt it in a double-boiler or microwave at 50% power until it is smooth.
+Add one to 2 tbsp of cooking oil to make it pouring consistency.

 Frequently asked questions

-Yes, you can just dust them with dry cocoa powder similar to how we made our chocolate marzipan truffles.
+Yes, you can just dust them with dry cocoa powder, as we did for our chocolate marzipan truffles.
 Alternatively, you can also coat these with finely chopped nuts.

 Chocolate Coconut Truffles